››

 |---|---|---|

 First, real-life applications make math more interesting.
 For example, when students learn percentages through shopping discounts, they engage more actively.
-A 2024 study by Tokyo University showed that classes using real-life examples improved test scores by 23 %.
+A recent study showed that classes using real-life examples improved test scores by 23 %.
 Some teachers may worry that this approach takes too much time, but in practice, students learn faster because they see the purpose.
 In short, connecting math to daily life is both engaging and effective.

 | 英文 | 訳 |